Charging deep cycle batteries correctly can improve and extend the life of your golf cart batteries.

 Also do not plug your golf cart battery into a plug that is shared with a refrigerator or other electric appliance.
 It can interfere with the consistency of the flow of electricity which also affects the health of your batteries.

-By understanding golf cart batteries you may save yourself some serious money.
+By understanding deep cycle golf cart batteries you may save yourself some serious money.
 Because we live in a golf cart community and I love to play golf, our golf cart gets used (and abused) a lot.

 So understand that the deeper the discharge the harder it is on your batteries.